 Zaiger did not just release a single type of pluot fruit.
 In fact, he developed a variety of these sweet and flavorful hybrid fruits.

 He experimented with plum and apricot combinations, adjusting them as he saw fit.
-Of course, other growers have contributed to the pluot family as well, varying in percentages of apricot and plum.
+Of course, other growers have also contributed to the pluot family, varying in percentages of apricot and plum.

-The different variety of pluots usually vary in color — ranging from dark red to purple.
-However, regardless of its color, the sweetness of the fruit still remains to be a unifying characteristic.
+The different varieties of pluots usually vary in color — ranging from dark red to purple.
+However, regardless of its color, the fruit’s sweetness remains a unifying characteristic.

 Dapple Dandy (also known as Dinosaur Egg)

-The Dapple Dandy is also called ‘Dinosaur Egg’.
+The Dapple Dandy is also called the ‘Dinosaur Egg.’
 It has yellow/green skin that turns maroon and yellow.
 It tastes like a mixture of apricot and plums.

 Black nectar pluots have dark black outer skin and juicy dark red flesh and have a sweet cherry-like flavor.

 The Santa Rosa pluot is almost completely round with a gently indented seem that runs tip to stem.
-It has thin deep ruby red skin and orange flesh that is firm yet tender.
-It tastes like fruit punch.
+It has thin deep, ruby-red skin and orange flesh that is firm yet tender.
+It tastes like a fruit punch.